isomerpages/moe-woodlandsringsec/pages/Canteen Information.md

 Bus No. 912 from Woodlands Regional Interchange or Admiralty MRT Station

-*Shortlisted applicants will be notified for an interview and food sampling at the school on 12th October afternoon (at the applicant’s own expense).*
+*Only shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant’s own expense.*